kaist-cvml/CVML-lab.github.io/index.md

 # <i class="fas fa-flask"></i>Home

 Welcome to the Computer Vision and Machine Learning (CVML) Lab at KAIST!
-We are a passionate group of researchers dedicated to developing robust, efficient, and trustworthy machine learning models that solve real-world challenges.

-### Research Interests

----
-title: ABOUT
----

-# <i class="fas fa-flask"></i> Home

-Welcome to the Computer Vision and Machine Learning (CVML) Lab at KAIST!
 We are a team of passionate researchers developing **robust**, **efficient**, and **trustworthy** machine learning models to address real-world challenges.

----

 ## Research Interests